Build Overview

 Herald of Ice +

 Zealous Inquisition creates chain reactions that eliminate entire packs in a single shot.
-The gameplay is nearly one-button while mapping. - Excellent single target: The rotation →
+The gameplay is almost one-button in maps. - Excellent single target: The rotation

 Fragmentation Rounds →